brandonbloom/brandonbloom.github.io/source/contact/index.md

 * Success stories (or other postmortems) from folks who use my code
   * If you use or fork my project, I'd love to hear what you're up to!
 * Technical discussions regarding topics I've expressed interest in
-* Consulting Opportunities
+* Consulting opportunities

 ### Messages That Will Be Ignored

-Or that will receive a snarky reply...

 * Third-party or otherwise impersonal recruiters
-* Non-technical persons seeking a CTO or other senior engineer
+* Non-technical founders seeking a CTO

 ## Feedback Channels

 ### Email

-Don't hesitate to email blog@brandonbloom.name if you have a question or want to communicate in more depth about any of the topics here on my site.
+Don't hesitate to email [blog@brandonbloom.name](mailto:blog@brandonbloom.name) if you have a question or want to communicate in more depth about any of the topics here on my site.
 I'm always happy to talk with practitioners and students alike.

 ### GitHub